 In recent years, the County's freight distribution system has had to adapt to a changing and more competitive marketplace.
 Rapidly changing technology and increased consumer demand is starting to transform the way goods are delivered.
 The freight sector is typically among the first to embrace changes in technology.
 Companies with goods to move have already begun to experiment with autonomous delivery vehicles, utilizing drones for front door delivery and self-driving trucks for long haul shipments on the interstate.
-As the economy and demand for e-commerce grows, so does the volume and value of freight moved within, to, and out of the region.
+As the economy and demand for e-commerce grows, so does the volume and value of freight that moves into, out of and within the region.